Uploading Your 3Play Captions and Subtitles to Adobe Premiere Pro

 Adobe Premiere Pro is a video editing software that allows you to create and add closed caption and subtitle tracks to video projects.
-Premiere captions can be exported as a side car file or as an encoded video file.
-This step-by-step guide will show you how to add captions to your video in Adobe Premiere Pro with 3Play Media.
+Premiere captions can be exported as a sidecar file or as an encoded video file.
+This step-by-step guide will show you how to add your 3Play Media captions to your video in Adobe Premiere Pro.

-How to Add Subtitles to Videos in Adobe Premiere & Adobe Encore
+How to Add Captions or Subtitles to Videos in Adobe Premiere & Adobe Encore

 Download our free guide to captioning videos in Adobe Encore and Adobe Premiere Pro.